drinking-code/cherry-soda/README.md

 #### Entry file

-Every cherry-cola app has a single entry file.
+Every cherry-soda app has a single entry file.
 This file exports a function `main()`, which returns the main function component (usually called `<App/>`).
-If this component does not yield a `<html>` tag, cherry-cola will automatically wrap the resulting HTML in a standard document.
+If this component does not yield a `<html>` tag, cherry-soda will automatically wrap the resulting HTML in a standard document.

 [//]: # (todo: create option to turn that off)

 #### Function components

-cherry-cola function components look similar to React's function components.
+cherry-soda function components look similar to React's function components.
 They are a function that accept props as a parameter and return a component.
 The difference to React's function components is that the function code itself does not get send to the browser.
 All code in function components gets executed on the server.
 Internally, function components are called immediately after they change.
 This can cause unexpected effects for example when a function components writes to a database.
-To fix that, you can use the [`sideEffect()`](#sideeffectcallback-args-any--void) function to tell cherry-cola that you want to execute this code only for a request.
+To fix that, you can use the [`sideEffect()`](#sideeffectcallback-args-any--void) function to tell cherry-soda that you want to execute this code only for a request.
 If you want to execute code on the component in the browser, you can use the [`doSomething()`](#dosomethingcallback-args-any--void--function-dependencies-any) function.
-Cherry-cola collects the code gives as a function to `doSomething()` at build time and compiles it together with the other `doSomething()`s into one file.
+Cherry-soda collects the code gives as a function to `doSomething()` at build time and compiles it together with the other `doSomething()`s into one file.